TEMP-03

 These efforts are supported by the County's newly formed Department of Homeless Services and Housing and build upon partnerships with organizations like Sacramento Steps Forward.

-The County now opens Weather Respite Centers when triggers are met, supports respite centers with communication specifically targeted to inform vulnerable communities, and reinforces this communication through the utilization of specially trained navigators.
-Additionally, the Sacramento County Office of Emergency Services (SacOES) works with County and City partners to map evacuation zones and routes.
-These maps are available on an interactive web page with downloadable .pdf versions in multiple languages.
+Additionally, the Sacramento County Office of Emergency Services (SacOES) works with County, municipal and special district partners to map evacuation zones and routes.
+These maps, funded in part by grant dollars, are available on an interactive web page with downloadable .pdf versions in multiple languages.
 SacOES also has a multi-media campaign underway to educate residents about the maps, how to sign up to receive alerts, what the hi-lo siren means, and general disaster preparedness.